People in Organisations

 Particular attention is paid to organisations as the nodal points of human interaction within the business world, focusing on both the social and the psychological aspects of these relations.

-This is a module is a 20 credit module on the Pathway to Business Management.
+This is a core module on the Pathway to a degree in Business Management, Marketing, and Accounting.

 Learning and teaching